 Island Getaway in Greece: Athens and its Islands in Five Days

-Rich in a past that is still present, Athens has preserved the marks of a civilization that never ceases to fascinate.
-As you wander through its many neighborhoods, it reveals so many contrasts that it's difficult to list them all.
-From the graffiti that covers the walls to the imperturbable marble columns and statues, an urban chaos bathed in the golden light of the sun imposes itself on those who inhabit and visit the Greek capital.
+Rich in a past that is still present, Athens has preserved the marks of a civilization that continues to fascinate.
+Around its many neighborhoods, it reveals so many contrasts that it is difficult to enumerate them.
+From graffiti on the walls to imperturbable marble columns and statues, an urban chaos bathed in the golden light of the sun imposes itself on those who inhabit and visit the Greek capital.
 Dive into the heart of the city to observe people living, interacting, and strolling.
-Also take advantage of the proximity of islands as unique as Aegina, Kea, or Hydra to grant yourself moments suspended in time with the waves of the ever-azure waters.
+Also, take advantage of the proximity of unique islands such as Aegina, Kea, or Hydra to enjoy moments suspended to the rhythm of the waves of always azure water.

 DAY 1 - ATHENS

-To land in Athens, simply take one of the flights offered by Greek airline Aegean Airlines.
-Fresh off the plane, the city reveals itself as it is: raw and authentic.
-What strikes you first is the ability of Athenians to adapt their spaces to strengthen the sense of community and socialization.
-This is particularly evident in meeting places, whether emblematic squares like Monastiriki or Syntagma, ancient buildings like the Acropolis or the Parthenon, or the many restaurants that dot the city.
-Zafeiris Trikalinos, a long-standing bottarga producer, particularly recommends a stroll through the residential neighborhood of Mets, nestled between the hills of Ardittos and Logginou.
-Frequented by many artists, it is full of unique and creative homes and secret gardens that exude a unique charm.
-Take the time to wander around and sit down on the terrace of Odeon , a simple café-bar where you can enjoy a Greek coffee or a glass of ouzo (an alcoholic and aniseed-flavored drink) depending on the time of day, all in a calm and welcoming atmosphere.
+To land on Athenian soil, simply take one of the flights offered by the Greek airline Aegean Airlines.
+Freshly disembarked, the city presents itself as it is: raw and authentic.
+What strikes first is the Athenians' ability to adapt their spaces to reinforce the sense of community and socialization.
+This is particularly felt in meeting places, whether emblematic squares like Monastiraki or Syntagma, ancient buildings like the Acropolis or the Parthenon, or the many restaurants that dot the city.
+Zafeiris Trikalinos, historical producer of bottarga, particularly recommends a stroll through the residential neighborhood of Mets, nestled between the hills of Ardittos and Logginou.
+Frequented by many artists, it abounds in singular and creative residences and secret gardens that exude an incredible charm.
+Take the time to wander around and settle down on the terrace of Odeon, a simple cafe-bar, where you can enjoy a Greek coffee or a glass of ouzo (anise-flavored alcoholic drink) depending on the time of day, all in a calm and welcoming atmosphere.

 DAY 2 – KEA

 The journey continues to Kea.
 Accessible by boat, just an hour from Athens, this Cycladic island is the closest to the Greek mainland.
-Inspiring and exotic, it combines typical architecture, archaeological sites, picturesque trails, and fine sandy beaches, including the breathtaking Pisses and Sikamia.
-This true haven of peace, beloved by Athenians, is also the place where the iconic artist Alekos Fassianos set up his studio.
-Open to visitors from July to September, it is the ideal place to immerse yourself in the local artistic heritage.
-Mariza & Viktoria Fassianos have taken over the management of his heritage and are working to bring his work to life.
-They recommend a meal at Steki , a taverna serving traditional cuisine rich in color and flavor.
-Here, you can satisfy your cravings for Greek salads, sample souvlaki (grilled meat skewers), or nibble on Kalamata olives and tzatziki.
-For a night spent in an exceptional setting conducive to disconnecting, Kea Retreat is the perfect option.
+Inspiring and exotic, it combines typical architecture, archaeological sites, picturesque trails, and fine sandy beaches, including Pisses and Sikamia, which are breathtaking.
+This true haven of peace, popular with Athenians, is also where the iconic artist Alekos Fassianos set up his studio.
+Open to visitors from July to September, it is the ideal place to immerse oneself in the local artistic heritage.
+Mariza & Viktoria Fassianos have taken over the management of his legacy and are dedicated to keeping his work alive.
+They recommend dining at Steki, a tavern with traditional cuisine rich in colors and flavors.
+There you can satisfy your cravings for Greek salads, try souvlakis (grilled meat skewers), or snack on Kalamata olives and tzatziki.
+For an exceptional night in a setting conducive to disconnection, Kea Retreat is the ideal option.
 A true sanctuary with a bohemian atmosphere, this boutique hotel also offers numerous activities and yoga and meditation retreats.

 DAY 3 – ATHENS

-Back on dry land after an enchanting first interlude from which you will inevitably return with stars in your eyes.
+Back on solid ground after a first enchanting interlude from which you will inevitably return with stars in your eyes.
 Take advantage of this day in Athens to continue exploring the city, paying attention to every detail.
-Before starting your exploration, what could be better than a little treat at the Pnyka bakery .
-From savory to sweet, there is something for everyone.
+Before starting the exploration, what better than a little treat at the Pnyka bakery.
+From savory to sweet, there’s something for every palate.
 Special mention for the spinach pie, perfect for a quick snack.
-Then, head to Psirí, a lively neighborhood that revolves around the Plateia Iroon.
-A true cultural hub, this place welcomes locals as well as tourists and immigrants.
-Known for its history in leather goods and textiles, it is full of artisanal and independent shops where it is good to spend time if you want to bring back some souvenirs.
-Jeweler Kiki Karayiannis suggests a visit to Mouki Mo to admire their fine selection of objects, jewelry and clothing, and why not indulge yourself?
-To end the day in style, settle into one of the oldest bars in the city, Au Revoir Bar , where artists and regulars remake the world under the amused gaze of passersby.
+Then, head to Psirí, a lively neighborhood that revolves around Plateia Iroon.
+A true cultural crossroads, this place welcomes locals, tourists, and immigrants alike.
+Known for its past in leather goods and textiles, it is full of artisanal and independent boutiques where it is good to spend time if you want to bring back some souvenirs.
+The jeweler Kiki Karayiannis suggests visiting Mouki Mo to admire their curated selection of objects, jewelry, and clothing, and why not let yourself be tempted… To end the day beautifully, settle into one of the city’s oldest bars, Au Revoir Bar, where artists and regulars remake the world under the amused gaze of passers-by.
 A journey through time guaranteed!

 DAY 4 – AEGINA

-To reach the island of Aegina, head to Piraeus, where you can take a boat to reach it.
-Famous for its pistachios, Aegina is a lively and dynamic island all year round, populated by families of artists, retirees, but also fishermen and farmers who participate fully in the life of these lands formed by an ancient volcano.
-If you want to settle down in a charming place that respects the local environment, go to one of the houses offered by The Pink House .
-From the flowering bougainvillea that adorns the entrance to the carefully chosen furniture, you will not be able to resist the charm of these spaces that offer a timeless stay.
-For a walk, Henri-Paul Coulon, president of the active citizens of Aegina and a pistachio producer, invites you to go to the Temple of Aphaia to gain height and immerse yourself deeply in the ancient history of the place.
-By observing and paying attention to the smells around you, you will notice that the island's vegetation varies between very dry areas typical of the Mediterranean scrubland and other areas dominated by pine forests and wild olive trees.
-A veritable explosion of scents mixed with those of iodine and earth.
+To reach the island of Aegina, head to Piraeus where you can take a boat.
+Famous for its pistachios, Aegina is a vibrant and dynamic island all year round, as it is populated by families of artists, retirees, as well as fishermen and farmers who fully participate in the life of these lands formed by an ancient volcano.
+If you wish to settle in a charming and environmentally friendly place, head to one of the houses offered by The Pink House.
+From the blooming bougainvillea that adorn the entrance to the carefully chosen furniture, you won't be able to resist the charm of these spaces that offer a timeless stay.
+For a walk, Henri-Paul Coulon, president of the active citizens of Aegina and pistachio producer, invites you to visit the Temple of Aphaia to gain height and deeply immerse yourself in the ancient history of the place.
+By observing and paying attention to the smells around you, you will notice that the island's vegetation varies between very dry areas typical of Mediterranean scrubland and other areas dominated by pine and wild olive forests.
+A true explosion of scents mixed with that of iodine and earth.

 DAY 5 – HYDRA

-Head to Hydra to round off your Greek excursion in style.
-This island, where people travel exclusively on foot and where goods are transported on the backs of mules, horses, or donkeys, is a veritable little village where everyone knows each other.
-Many artists, such as Henry Miller, Leonard Cohen, and Marianne Ihlen, have found refuge and inspiration here.
+Head to Hydra to beautifully conclude the excursion to Greek lands.
+This island, where people move exclusively on foot and where goods are transported by mules, horses, or donkeys, is a true small village where everyone knows each other.
+Many artists such as Henry Miller, Leonard Cohen, and Marianne Ihlen have found refuge and inspiration here.
 Today, artists rub shoulders with intellectuals from Greece and around the world to discuss their projects.
-The architecture of the houses differs from other islands, as on Hydra, the presence of large aristocratic residences built by Venetian craftsmen creates a unique atmosphere.
-For an unforgettable day, start by strolling around the harbor to let yourself be overwhelmed by the indescribable atmosphere of the place.
-Hydra Book Club founder Josh Hickey recommends setting off on an adventure with Fishing with Yannis .
-Aboard a traditional fishing boat, you can explore the island's sparkling, crystal-clear waters, taste freshly caught fish, and enjoy a refreshing swim in the sea.
-For those with a sweet tooth, don't miss the island's best pastries at Anemoni .
-A special mention goes to their galaktoboureko (a Greek semolina cake flavored with lemon).
+The architecture of the houses differs from other islands, as in Hydra, the presence of large aristocratic mansions built by Venetian artisans creates a unique atmosphere.
+For an unforgettable day, start by strolling through the port to let yourself be enveloped by the indescribable atmosphere of the place.
+The founder of Hydra Book Club, Josh Hickey, recommends embarking on an adventure with Fishing with Yannis.
+Aboard a traditional fishing boat, you can explore the island from its crystalline and sparkling waters, taste freshly caught fish, and enjoy a refreshing swim in the sea.
+For those with a sweet tooth, don't miss the island's best pastries at Anemoni.
+Special mention for their galaktoboureko (Greek semolina cake flavored with lemon).

 For more unusual and authentic addresses, get the A Week Abroad Athens paper guide!